oktadev/okta-blog/_source/_posts/2020-02-03-managing-multiple-okta-instances-with-terraform-cloud.md

 ## Manage Multiple Okta Environments with Terraform

-Now that you're using Terraform Cloud to manage a single environment (production).
-Let's add a second environment (development), which will make it easy for your developers to run tests against this new Okta environment without impacting production.
+Now that you're using Terraform Cloud to manage a single environment (production), let's add a second environment (development).
+Doing so will make it easy for your developers to run tests against this new Okta environment without impacting production.

 If you don't have a second Okta org yet, [go create one](https://developer.okta.com/signup/), and then go through the steps to create an API token once more.